 Hill Country Towns With Holiday Celebrations

-While a formal regional holiday trail no longer is publicized, you can drive from town to town yourself during the holidays discovering each unique celebration.
+You won't find a formal regional holiday trail, but you can design your own journey using this alphabetical list based on the towns you want to visit or that are closest to you.
 It’s a great way to get to know the Texas Hill Country towns and to experience the lights and cheer of the holiday season.

 - Boerne: The Weihnachts Parade is a long-standing Boerne Christmas tradition with almost 100 lighted entries traveling down Main Street.
 The parade is always on the first Saturday of December (with Sunday as a backup date if the weather is bad).
 The parade starts at 6 p.m.
 Boerne is also a fantastic place to shop with quaint stores and boutiques lining its main street.

 - Burnet: Burnet turns into Bethlehem for the Christmas season.
-You can walk through the gates and enjoy costumed townspeople tending to their animals, making bread, and participating in a live Nativity scene.
-The 2018 dates are December 7, 8, 9 and 14, 15, and 16.
-The Nativity village is open 6:00 – 9:00 p.m. each evening.
+You can walk through the gates and enjoy costumed townspeople tending to their animals, making bread, and participating in a live nativity scene.
+The 2019 dates are December 6, 7, 8, and 13, 14, and 15.
+The Nativity village is open 6 p.m. to 9 p.m. each evening.
 Entry is free.

 - Dripping Springs: Shops, live entertainment, and Santa are the main attractions at this "Christmas on Mercer" celebration with extended hours at the stores.
-The sights and sounds of Dripping Springs’ Mercer Street event will come alive on Saturday, December 1, 2018, from 10 a.m. to 5 p.m.
+The sights and sounds of Dripping Springs’ Mercer Street event will come alive on Saturday, December 7, 2019, from 10 a.m. to 5 p.m.
 The downtown area becomes a Christmas festival featuring shopping, craft booths, live entertainment, a petting zoo, pony rides, train rides and more.
 Santa Claus will arrive at 10 a.m.
-The annual Lighting of the Tree will be held at the Triangle (also known as Veterans Memorial Park at E. Mercer Street, Ranch Road 12, and Hwy 290) at 6:15 p.m.
+The annual Lighting of the Tree will be held at the Triangle (also known as Veterans Memorial Park at E. Mercer Street, Ranch Road 12, and Hwy 290) at dusk.

 - Fredericksburg: Mix an Old World German Christmas with warm Texas hospitality, and what you get is Christmastime in Fredericksburg, a month-long celebration of the holiday season.
 Stroll their beautiful light-filled Marktplatz with its hand-carved, 26-foot tall, wooden Christmas pyramid, or schedule your visit for events like the annual Tannenbaum Ball.
 It's a great place to shop with gaily decorated shops and galleries filled with one-of-a-kind treasures.
 There's even an ice-skating rink.

-- Goldwaite: The Parade of Lights will be held on Saturday, December 1, 2018, in downtown Goldthwaite and will begin as soon as it is dark enough outside (usually a little after 6 p.m.).
-This years theme will be " A Cammo Christmas."
+- Goldthwaite: The Parade of Lights will be held on Saturday, December 7, 2019, in downtown Goldthwaite and will begin at sunset.
 You can have your photo taken with Santa before the parade at the Welcome Center and stop in after the parade for a cup of hot chocolate.

 - Marble Falls: The Marble Falls Walkway of Lights is one of the biggest holiday events in the Highland Lakes area every year.
 Two million lights on more than 130 sculptures illuminate Lakeside Park each year from mid-November through New Year's Day.
-The Walkway of Lights in Marble Falls runs 6-10 p.m. each day until January 1, 2018.
-The town also hosts an annual Light-Up Parade beginning 6 p.m. on Friday, Nov.
-16, 2018.
+The annual event always begins with an opening parade, this year held on November 22, 2019.
 The parade runs south on Main Street and ends with the opening of the Walkway of Lights.
 After viewing the Marble Falls lights you can find more Christmas light displays throughout the Highland Lakes.

 - New Braunfels: At Santa’s Ranch you can take a drive through over a mile of twinkling lights and animated displays.
 Stay warm with homemade cocoa and freshly made kettle corn.
-The magical displays open each night at 6 p.m. from November 2nd through December 30, 2018.
-You can purchase a season pass for $56 plus tax or have a one night show for $28 plus tax per vehicle.
+The magical displays open each night at 6 p.m. from November 8, 2019, through January 4, 2020.
+Tickets are available at the entrance gate, and cost $30 per vehicle for a single pass or $60 for a season pass.

-- Wimberley: From November 24 to December 28, 2018, the gardens at the EmilyAnn Theater are beautifully lighted.
-You can visit from 6:00-9:00 p.m.
-(Sunday-Thursday); 6:00-10:00 p.m.
-(Friday & Saturday).
+- Wimberley: From November 30, 2019, to December 28, 2019, the gardens at the EmilyAnn Theater are beautifully lighted.
 Admission is free but donations are important as this is a fundraiser.
 There is a store at the entrance where you can purchase light-up toys and accessories at reasonable prices.
 The Rotary Club also has a children's book tent with free books.
 The concession stand offers hot dogs, Frito pies, nachos, and beverages including hot cocoa.
 It gets crowded so recommended parking is at the high school.

 More to Do in the Texas Hill Country